piero scaruffi, amateur human being

 and professional free thinker, is also a:

-received a degree in Mathematics (summa cum laude) in 1982 from
+graduated in Mathematics (summa cum laude) in 1982 from

 University of Turin, where he did work in General Theory of